sbakiu/immoscout-bot/README.md

 The variable `IMMO_SEARCH_URL` is just an ImmobilienScout24 URL.

-This URL is used for scraping and for a properly functioning application you should make sure that the URL is having the following properties:
+This URL is used for scraping.
+For a properly functioning application you should make sure that the URL is having the following properties:
-- Apartments are in list view (and not map)
+- Apartments are in list view (not map view)
 - Sorted by date, so that newest are first.
-This is expecially important as you only request the first page and looking for new stuff on that page.
+This is especially important as you only request the first page and looking for new stuff on that page.

 After getting the URL from the browser, run:
 ```